 - Yes, I do accept review copies of books (preferably nonfiction) and DVDs, so feel free to drop me a line in the contact box below!

 My name is Lea Stans and I am a born and raised Minnesotan with a degree in English.
-Along with writing weekly posts for Silent-ology, I write a column for the magazine Silent Film Quarterly and a monthly column for the site Classic Movie Hub.
-I have also written for the International Buster Keaton Society‘s Keaton Chronicle and had the honor of giving a presentation at their annual convention.
-And my great enthusiasm for the underrated silent era is all Buster Keaton’s fault.
+Along with writing posts for Silent-ology, I write a monthly column for the site Classic Movie Hub and have also written for The Silent Film Quarterly, Comique magazine, the San Francisco Silent Film Festival, and the International Buster Keaton Society‘s Keaton Chronicle.
+I also contributed a chapter to the book Chase!
+A Tribute to the Keystone Cops.
+My great enthusiasm for the underrated silent era is all Buster Keaton’s fault.

 Here’s me in a Hollywood hat in front of Grauman’s Chinese Theater (and some strangers):

 Want to contact me?
 Send me a message here:

 Pingback: Announcing the The World War I in Classic Film Blogathon | silent-ology

 Pingback: UPDATE: Almost Time For The World War I in Classic Film Blogathon | silent-ology

 Pingback: World War I in Classic Film: A Historical Blogathon | silent-ology

 Pingback: ANNOUNCEMENT: The First Annual Buster Keaton Blogathon! | Silent-ology

 Pingback: Pending participation in The First Annual Buster Keaton Blogathon | specialpurposemovieblog